Discrete connections on principal bundles: the Discrete Atiyah Sequence: The discrete Atiyah sequence in the category of local Lie groupoids

 \begin{theorem} With the definitions as above, both $\ti{F}_{RI}$ and $\ti{F}_{IR}$ are well defined maps that are inverses of each other.
-In other words, in the $\lLgpdC_M$ category, there is a bijective correspondence between the right splittings of an extension~\eqref{eq:an_extension_in_lLgpdC} satisfying~\eqref{eq:an_extension_in_lLgpdC-controm_of_E_m_by_G_m} and the isomorphisms with semidirect product sequences. \end{theorem}
+In other words, in the $\lLgpdC_M$ category, there is a bijective correspondence between the right splittings of an extension~\eqref{eq:an_extension_in_lLgpdC} satisfying~\eqref{eq:an_extension_in_lLgpdC-controm_of_E_m_by_G_m} and the isomorphisms of this extension with semidirect product sequences making~\eqref{eq:split_seq=>semidirec_seq-seq_diag} commutative. \end{theorem}